Battle of the Granicus: Persian army

-Historians have criticized several decisions made by the Persian commanders.
+Historians have criticised several decisions made by the Persian commanders.
 One of these is the deployment of the cavalry on the river's bank, because it did not allow the cavalry to charge.
 This has been explained by the fact that the Persian cavalry at that time did not use charge tactics yet.
 Instead, they would approach enemy formations and attack them with javelins to disrupt them from a distance.
 Once the formation was sufficiently disordered, the cavalry would switch to curved swords for the melee fighting.
-Likewise, historians have questioned why Memnon was given command of a cavalry unit at the front line, given his success with leading the Greek mercenaries.
+Likewise, historians have questioned why Memnon was given command of a cavalry unit at the front line, given his success in leading the Greek mercenaries.
 A possible motive is that the Persian commanders were jealous of him and did not trust him.
 Memnon would have been easier for them to control in their midst at the front line.
 A third point of criticism is the deployment of their infantry far from the frontline.
-Modern historians have suggested that the Persian commanders did so out of resentment towards the Greek mercenaries, which had defeated the Macedonians at Magnesia the year prior.
+Modern historians have suggested that the Persian commanders did so out of resentment towards the Greek mercenaries, who had defeated the Macedonians at Magnesia the year prior.
 By defeating Alexander with just their cavalry, they would have regained their pride.